raexera/yoru/.github/README.md

 > Finally, now you can login with AwesomeWM

-   Congratulations, at this point you have installed this dotfiles!
+   Congratulations, at this point you have installed this aesthetic dotfiles! :tada:

    Log out from your current desktop session and log in into AwesomeWM